 The Library Fund is used to account for the resources necessary to provide the educational, cultural, and recreational activities of the Elmhurst Public Library.
 Property Tax is the major source of revenue for this Component Unit of Government.

-Additional funds utilized by the Library for specific purposes include the following: Gavin Fund (#211 - Closed in 2016); Capital Replacement Fund (#212); Working Cash Fund (#213 - Closed in 2016); Library Employee Appreciation Fund (#215); and Bond & Interest G.O.
+Additional funds utilized by the Library for specific purposes include the following: Library Employee Appreciation Fund (#215); and Bond & Interest G.O.
 Bonds Fund (#219).

 MOTOR FUEL TAX FUND (#250)